 SNBT is proud to be part of projects that enhance our communities.
 We care about MORE than just bank accounts, and show it through charitable donations and staff volunteerism.
 Our customers tell it best when explaining why they enjoy banking at

-It means a lot to be Your Bank For Good:
+It means a lot to be Your Bank For Good

 1. Through charitable donations and staff volunteerism, SNBT accomplishes GOOD things in our communities.

 Are you looking for a charitable contribution from SNBT?

 Please read the general criteria to be considered.